 My mom has been making this Chicken and Rice “Potato Chip Casserole” for as long as I can remember.
 I believe that my Grandmother made it too.

-When you are a kid, the potato chip part stands out and now that’s what MY kids call this yummy casserole.
-Potato Chip Casserole is always a hit around here for many reasons.
-It’s easy, filling and affordable to make.
+When you are a kid, the potato chip part stands out and now that’s what MY kids call this yummy casserole: Potato Chip Chicken Casserole or Potato Chip Casserole for short.
+I call is a pleasure to make because it’s easy and everyone loves it!

 This hearty meal is definitely one of my favorite go-to recipes—Potato Chip Casserole is perfect for a small gathering or expandable to serve at events like baby or bridal showers.